javier-zarate/toyProblemsDaily/README.md

 # toyProblemsDaily

-Collection of daily toy problems from
+## Collection of daily toy problems

+sources:

 _leetcode, codewars, and other sources!_

 Each problem should have the following:

-* Source
+-   Source
-* Prompt
+-   Prompt
-* Examples (provided by source or user)
+-   Examples (provided by source or user)
-* I, O, C, E break down
-  * Input, Output, Constraints, Edge Cases
-* Time Complexity/Space Complexity
+-   Time Complexity / Space Complexity
-* Sample Tests
+-   Sample Tests

+## Data Structures

+Will include implementations of popular data structures and related methods!